 As they were coming of age, he was her first kiss.
 They stayed friends.

 Years later, they reconnected and began cultivating a stronger bond with one another.
 For her, it was his unconditional support and selflessness.
-For him, he loves her confidence, intelligence and nurturing presence.
+For him, he loves her confidence, intelligence, and nurturing presence.

 Hyalite Canyon, in their youth and now in their relationship, has been a special place for them to explore.
 Nowadays, it’s often with Mia, their 16-month-old blue healer mix pup in tow.
+Together, we decided it would be the perfect place to photograph their Hyalite Canyon Engagement Portraits.

 With their wedding day only a week away, as Josh puts it, “It feels like we are leveling up now in life.”